-In addition to regular contact information, faculty and staff can contact SAI through their SAI University Relations representative.
-If you haven’t yet had contact with an SAI University Relations representative, please fill out this form.
+In addition to regular contact information, faculty and staff can contact SAI through their SAI Academic Relations representative.
+If you haven’t yet had contact with a SAI Academic Relations representative, please fill out this form.

 SAI is an intentionally small organization committed to building personal relationships with our partners.
 We pair exceptional academic offerings with robust services and deep local knowledge to offer once-in-a-lifetime experiences.
 For more see Why SAI.

 Who can participate in SAI programs?

 While we manage a great group of SAI-affiliated universities, we welcome students from all universities, no matter their affiliation status.
 If you have any questions about how your students can participate, please contact Academic Relations staff.